 The Hobbit: The Desolation of Smaug

 This is Peter Jackson’s second installment in his Hobbit trilogy.
 While the first film had a lukewarm response, I enjoyed many aspects of it.
 It managed to capture a goofy escapist pleasure that was like a campfire tale.
-But it’s far from the level of filmmaking in The Lord of the Rings.
-In The Desolation of Smaug the hobbits are still on their quest to Lonely Mountain where the evil dragon Smaug resides.
-The first film certainly had a lot of set up and it’s pacing was slow at times, but there was a sense of fun and adventure I miss in films nowadays.
+But, it was far from the level of filmmaking in The Lord of the Rings.
+In The Desolation of Smaug, the hobbits are still on their quest to Lonely Mountain where the evil dragon Smaug resides.
+The first film certainly had a lot of set up and its pacing was jagged, but there was a sense of fun and adventure I miss in films nowadays.
 The issues found in the first film are still apparent in The Desolation of Smaug, but it finally takes us to some pretty cool places.
 Like….Elves, and a Dragon!
-The level of fun and adventure is high on the charts when the film is paced right, but the second and third acts begin to get bogged down.
-However, the first half wonderful moments of whimsy.
+The level of fun and adventure is high on the charts when the film is whimsical and light on its feet, but the second and third get bogged down in trying to be “epic.”
 There’s a barrel sequence that unquestionably is one of the best action scenes of the year.
 It also amazes me that after five films in Middle Earth they still can find inventive ways to kill orcs.
-Certain orc kills in this are applause worthy.
+A few are applause worthy.

 This is a world where the men pride themselves on their idea of honor and duty as well as their belief in nobility.
 That’s where these films try to find their depth and character.
 Unfortunately it just doesn’t work for a trilogy of three hour movies that has the narrative for only one… maybe two.
 I still don’t know the dwarves names….
 These Hobbit films are not like the Lord of the Rings.
 The Hobbit was a children’s book that fancied itself an adventure of simplicity, while The Lord of the Rings was a philosophical and epic war story.
 Just look at the villains of each series.
 Orcs actually provided major problems in LOTR.
 In The Hobbit they simply are getting in the way and don’t present any real menace.
-When The Hobbit: The Desolation of Smaug embraces its kid like roots, it works amazingly well.
-Luckily it embraces them enough here.
-It’s perhaps a movie of higher highs than its predecessor because this time the adventure is amped up, but overall it lacks a consistent adventurous spirit.
+When The Hobbit: The Desolation of Smaug embraces its kid like roots, it works well.
+Luckily, it embraces them enough here.
 Viewing it as pure fairy tale story gave me enjoyment.
 The film has overlong scenes and far too much CGI, but there is imagination, and occasional fun adventure.
-Behind Gravity and Catching Fire, it’s the best blockbuster of the year.
+This, I guess, is the third best action film of the year.
+Though it’s a steep drop in quality from Gravity and Catching Fire to this.

 Anchorman 2: The Legend Continues

 10 years later we finally get a sequel to one of the best comedies.
 Upon release Anchorman only did modestly at the box office and critically it wasn’t hailed as the next great thing.
 In the years since it has found popularity through DVD and it’s status in pop culture is huge.
 Comedy sequels almost never work.
 It’s just a hard thing to accomplish.
 Let me put it this way, how often are the same jokes funny again?
 How long can someone keep you laughing if they do the same thing?
-That’s exactly the problem comedies face.
-So how does Anchorman 2 fair?
-It’s a complete and utter disappointment.
+Anchorman 2 tries to answer that and it’s a complete and utter disappointment.
 Will Ferrell as Ron Burgundy is now a forced presence on screen, and these jokes are a lot harder to do the second time.
 The story essentially involves Ron getting his team back together and heading to New York to work at the first 24 hours news network.

-The film is constructed a bit different from the first.
-The first film almost effortlessly told us a story and simultaneously introduced us to a host of hilarious characters by keeping itself centered on Ron Burgundy.
-Basically it moved along and kept its quality consistent and the story was focused.
-I can’t think of one character in the original that felt off or didn’t work.
-That movie was pure comedy gold.
 The actors here feel as if they’ve forgotten how to be those characters and this is their best imitation.
-The movie has too many side stories that don’t ever really pay off.
+The movie has too many side stories that don’t ever pay off.
 For example, Ron and Veronica get separated, Ron has a kid and they try to build that relationship and for some reason they give Brick a bigger role.
-It’s just so unbalanced and often feels pieced together like a bunch of kinda funny SNL skits that just go on for a bit too long.
+It’s just so unbalanced and often feels pieced together like a bunch of almost funny SNL skits that just go on for too long.

-This is a movie with talented performers that make people laugh for a living.
-Most of the jokes use the SNL improv style and they tackle race, gender, and media in the most ridiculously stupid ways possible.
-But that’s the appeal, I guess.
 I can’t recommend rushing out to see it unless you’re a huge fan of the first… but even then this is hard to watch at times.
 I’d honestly recommend waiting for it at red box and then fast forwarding through the bullshit narrative stuff.
-But, amazingly, the climax is ridiculously awesome and almost worth the price of admission alone.
+Though, amazingly, the climax is ridiculously awesome and almost worth the price of admission alone.
 The cameos in it are absolutely perfect.
 While the film is nowhere near the quality of the first, it’s worth a rental.
 This Is The End mops the floor with it though.
 Anchorman 2 will get a few laughs out of you, but you will cringe just as much.

 Christmas Movie Preview: